Franciska Gaal: Early years

 Born in Budapest, Gaal was the last of the 13 children of a Jewish family.
-She studied at the Stage Academy in Budapest in 1919 and by 1920 appeared in theaters in that city.
+She studied at the Stage Academy in Budapest in 1919, and by 1920, she appeared in theaters in this city.

 Early career

 Gaal debuted in film in Máté gazda és a törpék (1919).

-She was groomed by Joe Pasternak as a singer to become a very popular stage and cabaret performer in Central Europe in the 1920s and 1930s.

-She made her first film appearances in some Hungarian silent films of the early 1920s, but her cinema career didn't take off until the arrival of sound.
+She was groomed by Joe Pasternak as a singer to become a popular stage and cabaret performer in Central Europe in the 1920s and 1930s.
+She made her first film appearances in some Hungarian silent films of the early 1920s, but her cinema career didn't ignite until the arrival of sound film.

 Hollywood

-After appearing in several films made in Hungary, Germany and Austria, two of which were directed by Henry Koster, she came to Hollywood to star in Cecil B. De Mille's epic adventure film The Buccaneer (1938), opposite Fredric March.
+After appearing in several films made in Hungary, Germany and Austria, two of which were directed by Henry Koster, she came to Hollywood to star in Cecil B. De Mille's epic adventure film The Buccaneer (1938).
 She followed this with the comedy The Girl Downstairs (also 1938) with Franchot Tone, a remake of her Austrian success Catherine the Last.
 In 1939, Gaal co-starred with Bing Crosby in the musical Paris Honeymoon.

 Later life

-She returned to Hungary in 1940 because of her mother's illness and remained there for the duration of World War II.
+She returned to Hungary in 1940 for unknown reasons and remained there for the duration of World War II.